matteozullo/bilinguals/README.md

 ## Installation

 The R scripts are written in R 4.0.2 and use the packages listed below.
-To install the packages via Terminal/Command Line, navigate to the folder with all Rscripts and data files and open R, then specify the CRAN mirror using 'chooseCRANmirror(graphics=FALSE, ind=76)'.
-To install packages, run the following line 'install.packages(c("readr","tidyverse","readxl","psych","psychTools","GPArotation","rospca","dplyr","plot3D", "writexl","psy","fastDummies","ggalt","ggsci","scales","multiwayvcov","lmtest","Hmisc","sandwich","oaxaca","stargazer","dineq"))
+To install the packages via Terminal/Command Line, navigate to the folder with all Rscripts and data files and open R, then specify the CRAN mirror using command line

+$chooseCRANmirror(graphics=FALSE, ind=76)

+To install packages, run the following line

+$install.packages(c("readr","tidyverse","readxl","psych","psychTools","GPArotation","rospca",
+"dplyr","plot3D", "writexl","psy","fastDummies","ggalt","ggsci","scales",
+"multiwayvcov","lmtest","Hmisc","sandwich","oaxaca","stargazer","dineq"))

 ### Data handling and visualisation
 - 'tidyverse', including 'readr' and 'readxl' (read data), 'tibble' (update dataframes), 'dplyr' (manipulate data), 'ggplot2' (create graphics)